-Students are required to complete at least 12 courses with a 3.0 or higher cumulative GPA to complete their M.B.A. program.
+Students are required to complete 13 courses (11 full trimester and two half-trimester courses) with a 3.0 or higher cumulative GPA to complete their M.B.A. program.
+Prerequisite and foundation courses must be completed prior to registering for core and concentration classes.
 Some programs may be scheduled in a fast-track, 12-month delivery format.
 All programs may be completed in a traditional delivery system.

-The traditional delivery system offers evening classes with some afternoon classes and is designed to be completed in two years, over six terms of study (two classes per term with no summer session).
+The traditional delivery system offers evening classes with limited afternoon classes and is designed to be completed in two years, over six terms of study (two classes per term with no summer session).
 Classes are generally conducted from 6:00-9:45 p.m., once a week, Monday through Thursday and Saturday mornings.
-The traditional program begins in either September or December.
-Students requiring foundation courses and/or English as a Second Lanaguage (ESL) may apply for any term.
+Students may enter in September, December or March.
+Students requiring foundation courses and/or English as a Second Language (ESL) may apply for any term.
 (For information on English Proficiency requirements, see page 33.)

 The fast-track delivery system is designed to be completed in 12 months over four terms of study (three classes per term including summer session).
-Classes are either conducted from 1:00-5:00 p.m. or from 6:00-9:45 p.m., four days a week, Monday through Thursday.
+Classes are conducted from 6:00-9:45 p.m., four days a week, Monday through Thursday.
+There may be a limited number of afternoon classes based on student demand.
 The program begins in the September term only, provided all foundation courses and language requirements are fulfilled.